zigbeefordomoticz/Domoticz-Zigbee/readme.md

 `git checkout stable5  // will move you to the stable5 channel`

-`git checkout beta    // will move you to the beta channel`
+To move to beta6, please do check [here](https://github.com/zigbeefordomoticz/Domoticz-Zigbee/tree/beta6#plugin-first-installation-or-first-time-on-release-6xxx-for-now-beta6)

 In case you need to be on stable instead of stable5